Estimated reading time: 10 minutes

 We won’t go into all of that today.
 I want to start you out with a basic understanding of the stock market.
 This includes the terminology, and how to find your comfort zone that allows you to sleep at night.

 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.

 You know those carnival rides that spin around and around until you turn green?
 Well, they have nothing on some days in the stock market.
-Hold on, because the ride gets bumpy!
+So, buckle in for a wild ride!

-In almost every case, the reality was that their interest (and comfort level) was really guiding them toward a mutual fund (also known as a traditional or open-ended mutual fund).
+In almost every case, the reality was that their interest (and really their comfort level) was guiding them toward a mutual fund (also known as a traditional or open-ended mutual fund).
 Mutual funds can be a more comfortable option for less experienced investors.
-There’s less risk involved, and they tend to help build confidence with newer investors.
+Admittedly, less sexy than individual stocks, there’s less risk involved, and they tend to help build confidence with newer investors.